MLOPS-Fall-2025/Lecture-No-2/README.md

 - Exercise 2: Breaking the Build

-Intentionally introduce a bug (e.g., wrong import in app.py).
+     - Intentionally introduce a bug (e.g., wrong import in app.py).

-Push changes to your feature branch.
+    - Push changes to your feature branch.

-Observe GitHub Actions fail.
+    - Observe GitHub Actions fail.

-Fix the bug and push again.
+    - Fix the bug and push again.

-Confirm the pipeline turns green ✅.
+    - Confirm the pipeline turns green.

-📝 Exercise 3: Enforcing CI in Pull Requests
+- Exercise 3: Enforcing CI in Pull Requests

-Enable branch protection on main (Settings → Branches → Protect main).
+    - Enable branch protection on main (Settings → Branches → Protect main).

-Require that status checks must pass before merging.
+    - Require that status checks must pass before merging.

-Try merging a PR with failing tests → notice it’s blocked.
+    - Try merging a PR with failing tests → notice it’s blocked.

-📝 Exercise 4: Extend the Pipeline
+- Exercise 4: Extend the Pipeline

-Add a flake8 step in the CI pipeline for linting.
+    - Add a flake8 step in the CI pipeline for linting.

-Push code with a style violation.
+    - Push code with a style violation.

-Fix and confirm the pipeline passes again.
+    - Fix and confirm the pipeline passes again.

-6. Key Takeaways
+### Key Takeaways

-Branches isolate work, prevent conflicts, and make collaboration smooth.
+- Branches isolate work, prevent conflicts, and make collaboration smooth.

-Pull Requests allow for code review and safe merging.
+- Pull Requests allow for code review and safe merging.

-CI Pipelines automatically test and validate changes, ensuring quality.
+- CI Pipelines automatically test and validate changes, ensuring quality.

-Branch protection rules enforce CI before merging to main.
+- Branch protection rules enforce CI before merging to main.